HYU-NLP/BlendX/README.md

 ## Coming Soon!

-This repository will soon host the **BlendX Dataset**, a comprehensive and detailed dataset designed for advancing research in task-oriented dialogue (TOD) systems, specifically focusing on multi-intent detection (MID) within utterances.
+The **BlendX Dataset** will soon be made available in this repository, offering a comprehensive and detailed dataset designed for enhancing research in task-oriented dialogue (TOD) systems.

 ### Abstract